-Likewise, frameworks such as Express, which is based on Node.js, can be helpful for the back-end.
-Developers can also use frameworks such as Next.js, Gatsby, Meteor for back-end development, depending on use cases.
-Express is useful for building web servers; Gatsby is a front-end framework used for generating static web pages; Next and Meteor are full-stack frameworks that can accomplish front and back-end development of the same technique through server-side rendering, which improves response time.
+Likewise, frameworks such as Express, which is based on Node.js, can be helpful for the back end.
+Developers can also use frameworks such as Next.js, Gatsby and Meteor for back-end development, depending on use cases.
+Express is useful for building web servers; Gatsby is a front-end framework used for generating static web pages; Next and Meteor are full-stack frameworks that can accomplish front- and back-end development of the same technique through server-side rendering, which improves response time.

 Frequently Asked Questions